hi-talent-in/helloworld/README.md

    * https://docs.github.com/en/get-started/quickstart/hello-world
 3. Share your git profile with us(eg:https://github.com/krantikaridev) on [Slack](https://app.slack.com/client/T02K0N59X5Z/C02T61E6RUG), we will add you to this repository
 4. Accept the repository invite, which you will recive on your github email
+4. At this point you should be able to create a repository, clone a preository, checkout a branch, create a new branch, commit changes to a specific branch, pushing these changes to a given branch
-5. Clone this repository on your local system
+7. Clone this repository on your local system
-6. Create a branch from this [repository](https://github.com/krantikaridev/helloworld/), the branch should be named after your git username(see your git profile, mine is https://github.com/krantikaridev so my username is krantikaridev) we will use "$yourprofilename" as eg in follwing steps
+8. Create a branch from this [repository](https://github.com/krantikaridev/helloworld/), the branch should be named after your git username(see your git profile, mine is https://github.com/krantikaridev so my username is krantikaridev) we will use "$yourprofilename" as eg in follwing steps
-7. Push this branch with comment "Branch {$yourprofilename} created"
+9. Push this branch with comment "Branch {$yourprofilename} created"

 ### Getting Familiar with Language
 * Write helloworld in language of your choice